IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 -   Authorization -- Determining that the authenticated user is authorized to have access to a resource (at the moment of authorization).
 The profile describes how to convey authorization decisions.
 It is not defining how the decision is made.

 -   Access Control -- A system of provisioning, delegation, authentication, and authorization.
 It is normal to have multiple nested levels of access control.
 This profile is concerned with whether access is allowed to make the HTTP transaction requests to the specified resources.
-There are likely also building access controls, resource server access controls, and other access controls involved.
+There are likely also building access controls, Resource Server access controls, and other access controls involved.

 #### 34.4.1.2 Terminology

-This profile uses the terms "access token", "refresh token", "bearer token", "authorization server", "resource server", "authorization endpoint", "authorization request", "authorization response", "token endpoint", "grant type", "access token request", and "access token response" as defined by The OAuth 2.1 Authorization Framework [OAuth 2.1].
+This profile uses the terms "access token", "refresh token", "bearer token", "Authorization Server", "Resource Server", "authorization endpoint", "authorization request", "authorization response", "token endpoint", "grant type", "access token request", and "access token response" as defined by The OAuth 2.1 Authorization Framework [OAuth 2.1].

 Additionally, this profile uses the terms "token introspection", "introspection endpoint", "introspection request", and "introspection response" as defined by the OAuth2 Token Introspection specification [RFC7662].